avabellaw/my-recipe/readme.md

 * Common validator warnings.
     *  Section lacks heading.
-        * I shoudn't be using section as there are no headings.
+        * I shouldn't be using the section tag as there are no headings.
         * However, there are headings for each recipe within containers.
         * In future, I would use a div instead.
     * hint.css warnings.